opticaldrive/clackpad/README.md

 # clackpad

+This is a 2x4 macropad with neopixel underlighting!
+It's supposed to help make me more productive(WIP) on my computer
 | Item Name | Description | Quantity | Cost |
 |-----------|-------------|----------|------|
 | PCB | Main Macropad PCB | 5 | Unknown |